Even today, hundreds of Icelanders worship the ancient Norse gods and goddesses. But who exactly were these deities?

 Enter Norse Gods PD.

 Using his fight expertise, he’s the best one to mediate a ceasefire between Thor and Loki.
-Indeed, his negotiation skills once duped Loki’s wolf son, Fenrir, to wear a chain, thus making the world a safer place.
-(Let’s just skip the part where Fenrir chewed off Tyr’s arm, shall we?)
+Indeed, his negotiation skills once duped Loki’s son, the wolf Fenrir, to wear a chain, thus making the world a safer place.
+(Let’s just skip the part where the wolf Fenrir chewed off Tyr’s arm, shall we?)

 Despite being a justice god and also owning the realm of reconciliation, some transgressions just hit a little too close to home.
 Forseti lost both his parents to Loki’s mischief — Balder was killed when the trickster manipulated another god into spearing him and Forseti’s mother, Nanna, mourned herself to death.
 Definitely too personal.